Our research group has openings for up to 2 PhD students! Learn more.

-Welcome to the University of Rochester Ice Core lab website.
-Here you can find information about our research, the members of our research group, and the facilities we have for ice core analysis in the laboratory.
+Welcome to the University of Rochester Ice Core and Atmospheric Chemistry Lab website.
+Here you can find information about our research, the members of our research group, and the facilities we have in our laboratory.

-Please follow our expedition blog for information about our field campaigns to Greenland and Antarctica!
+Please follow our expedition blog for information about our field campaigns!

 Antarctic ice mission seeks mystery molecules that scrub sky: Article on upcoming Law Dome Project, October 2018